8percent/python-library/README.md

 ### Coverage
 Coverage of test functions is one of important metrics which decides code quality.
-GitHub actions `ci.yml` workflow's unittest job is control coverage report.
+`ci.yml` workflow runs unittest and reports coverage report on pull request comment.

-We suggest to install Codecov GitHub App which can manage coverage of repository.
+We use [orgoros's github action](https://github.com/orgoro/coverage) as our coverage component of our CI workflow.

 ---